netlands/PhotoSync/README.md

 An additional requirement for me was the ability to check the layout of the pictures, especially straight lines and centering (product photography).
 Having an option to overlay a grid and quickly zoom in would be helpful.
 I also was looking for a "one-click" non-destructive way to sort/triage files for further processing (keep, star, discard).

+Optionally being able to review on a tablet would also be welcome.

 ## Requirements
 Node.js